shathaway/kadira-notes/Kadira-Notes.md

 ## Installing MongoDb
 A minimal installation of MongoDb is to provide two mongod services joined by a replica set.
-If you only implement two mongod services, the primary service should have an increased priority to resolve database service node elections in absence of an arbiter.
+If you only implement two mongod services, the primary service should have an increased priority to resolve database replication node elections in absence of an arbiter.

 If your implementation requires MongoDb coordination between hosts, then network security should be implemented in your MongoDb configuration.